-English Department Guidelines for Mentoring GTAs in Teaching Composition
+English Department Guidelines for Mentoring GTAs in Teaching

-M.A. and Ph.D. students who are graduate teaching assistants (GTAs) may, as part of their responsibilities as a GTA, be mentored by an experienced professor who is teaching an ENGL 1010 or ENGL 1020 course.
-The GTA Mentoring experience for the GTAs entails attending each class meeting of the course being taught by the mentoring professor; participating in discussion of teaching methods with the professor; limited evaluation of homework, quizzes, and papers; teaching three to five class sessions; developing a complete syllabus for their own course; developing lesson plans for their own course.
+Qualified Ph.D. students who are graduate teaching assistants (GTAs) may, as part of their responsibilities as a GTA, be mentored by an experienced professor who is teaching a second-year literature course or a junior/senior-level course in a specialization.
+The GTA Mentoring experience for the GTAs entails attending each class meeting of the course being taught by the mentoring professor; participating in discussion of teaching methods with the professor; limited evaluation of homework, quizzes, papers, and examinations; teaching three to five class sessions; developing a complete syllabus for their own courses; developing lesson plans for their own courses; and contributing to the development of examinations for the mentored courses.
 At the end of the mentoring semester, each GTA will present to the mentoring professor a portfolio comprised of a complete syllabus, five to ten detailed lesson plans, and a statement of teaching philosophy.
 The mentoring professor will sign off on the Mentoring Form attesting to the readiness of the GTA to teach a solo course in the specified area.
-All portfolios should be submitted electronically to the department's Director of Graduate Studies.
+If the GTA has been mentored in a 2020 or 2030 course and would like to teach the course subsequently, the portfolio will be submitted to the department's Director of General Education.
+All portfolios will be submitted electronically to the department's Director of Graduate Studies.